 COMM 372.
 History of Documentary Film - A survey of international non-fiction filmmaking from the silent period to the present, with a focus on individual documentary films, documentary filmmakers, documentary movements, and documentary genres.
 Class screenings introduce students to important and relevant examples of non-fiction cinema.
 Offered spring term during alternative years.
+Cross-listed as HIST 372.
 Three semester hours.